 A landmark settlement establishing unique and far-reaching corporate governance standards on ethics compliance.

-In 2006, plaintiffs in a derivative class action against the directors of The Boeing Company (“Boeing”), led by their counsel Labaton Sucharow, achieved a landmark settlement establishing unique and far-reaching corporate governance standards relating to ethics compliance, provisions that will also obligate Boeing to contribute significant funds over and above base compliance spending to implement the various prescribed initiatives.
+In 2006, plaintiffs in a derivative class action, Cohen v.
+Grey, against the directors of The Boeing Company (Boeing), led by their counsel Labaton Sucharow, achieved a landmark settlement establishing unique and far-reaching corporate governance standards relating to ethics compliance, provisions that will also obligate Boeing to contribute significant funds over and above base compliance spending to implement the various prescribed initiatives.

 In particular, Boeing's Board of Directors will expressly undertake, through amendment of Boeing's Corporate Governance Principles, reasonable oversight and monitoring responsibility for the implementation of Boeing's ethics and compliance program and the effectiveness of those processes on an annual basis.
 The Audit Committee Charter also will be amended, including to provide for the Audit Committee to undertake responsibility for reporting no less than annually to the Board with respect to the implementation and effectiveness of Boeing's ethics and compliance program.
 In addition, the settlement provides for the undertaking of substantial additional responsibilities at the managerial level to support the oversight and monitoring function the Board will expressly assume.